LeanderWernst/facial-expression-recognition/README.md

 #  Jupyter Notebooks: Facial Expression Recognition

 This project contains the Jupyter Notebooks that where used to learn the basics of Deep Neural Networks (DNNs) and become familiar with Facial Expression Recognition (FER) Tasks.
-The [AffectNet database](http://mohammadmahoor.com/affectnet/ "AffecNet")[^affecnet] was used as dataset for training and evaluation of the models.
+The [AffectNet database](http://mohammadmahoor.com/affectnet/ "AffecNet")[^affectnet] was used as dataset for training and evaluation of the models.

 ## Setup